Renewable Energy over time: A history

 Producing electricity, heat or combustible fuel commodities by burning waste, Energy from Waste is an industry that is taking off.
 Predicted to be worth $35.5bn by 2024, it looks set to make a splash as a carbon-neutral alternative to oil and gas- especially as the UK’s low tax rates and tradition for innovation has made the UK market is an attractive place to invest.

-Indeed many foreign companies are currently investing in Biomass-related projects and facility builds in the country and across Europe, creating a huge demand for skilled engineers and technicians who can make the most of this versatile and extremely available energy source.
+Indeed many foreign companies are currently investing in hydrogen-related projects and facility builds in the country and across Europe, creating a huge demand for skilled engineers and technicians who can make the most of this versatile and extremely available energy source.

 Looking to the future